joannakl/cs102/syllabus.markdown

 For each project you will have a 5 hour buffer window after the due date.
 You can submit or resubmit the project during this time without any point penalty.
-The late project submissions lose 20% of their value for each day they are late.
+The late project submissions lose 20% of their original value for each day they are late.
 If you submit the project 5-24 hours late, the maximum score is 80 (instead of 100).
-If you submit the project 24-48 hours late, the maximum score is 60 (instead of 100).
+If you submit the project 24-48 hours late, the maximum score is 60 (instead of 100), etc.

 *Broken programming projects:*<br> If you hand in a program that does not compile or crashes when it is run, you will get a grade of zero on it.